 Guided Transmission Media in Networking

-One of the oldest and yet most commonly used transmission media is Twisted Pair Cable.
+One of the oldest and yet most commonly used Guided Transmission Media is Twisted Pair Cable.
 It consists of two insulated copper wires (1mm thick) twisted together in helical form.
-Twisting is done because of two parallel wires constitute an antenna and it will catch or radiate signals and noise.
-If the wires are twisted then the waves at different twists are canceled and the wire will radiate less effectively.
+Twisting is done because two parallel wires constitute an antenna and it will catch or radiate signals and noise.
+If the wires are twisted then the waves at different twists are cancelled and the wire will radiate less effectively.

 Twisted pair wire can transmit signals several Kilometers without amplification.
-It is capable of transmitting analog as well as digital signals.
+It is capable of transmitting analogue as well as digital signals.
 The data rate may be from 1 Kbps to 100 Mbps.
 It can handle a signal of 100 MHz up to 600 MHz.
-Due to its low cost and ease of use, it is the most popular transmission media today for the purpose of networking.
+Due to its low cost and ease of use, it is the most popular transmission media today for networking.

-Another most popular transmission media is Coaxial Cable.
+Another most popular Guided Transmission Media is Coaxial Cable.
 It consists of stiff copper wire at the core surrounded by insulating material.
 The insulator is covered by a net of conducting material which is again covered by a plastic sheath.
 This type of construction gives high bandwidth and better noise immunity.
 It can have a bandwidth of 1 GHz.
-So, It is mostly used for long distance communications, cable television, etc.
+So, It is mostly used for long-distance communications, cable television, etc.

 Fiber-Optics Cable consists of a glass fibre that is known as Core.
 It is surrounded by another glass coating that is known as Clad which is again surrounded by plastic material for protection.
 These fibres are bundled to form a fibre optic cable.

 The basic technology of the Fiber-Optics Cable is the propagation of light through the fibre using internal reflection.
 The refractive index of the core glass is made higher than the refractive index of the clad glass.